-E. Blaine Rawson, shareholder, is a member of the Firm’s Litigation Section and the Chair of the Environmental and Natural Resources Section.
+E. Blaine Rawson, shareholder, is a member of the Firm’s Litigation Section, Real Estate Section, and Chair of the Environmental and Natural Resources Section.
 Mr. Rawson has been practicing environmental, natural resources law, and commercial litigation since 1995.
-His expertise covers Clean Air Act, CERCLA, RCRA, and Clean Water Act litigation and counseling, as well as related state issues such as groundwater, underground storage tanks, and state air quality law.
+His expertise covers Clean Air Act, CERCLA, RCRA, FIFRA, and Clean Water Act litigation and counseling, as well as related state issues such as groundwater, underground storage tanks, and state air quality law.

-Mr. Rawson has represented energy and natural resource companies in matters related to the federal and state permitting of, and litigation and enforcement actions related to, crude oil and natural gas pipelines, coal-fired power plants, syn-fuel facilities, hard-rock mines and natural gas processing facilities.
+Mr. Rawson has represented energy and natural resource companies in matters related to the federal and state permitting of, and litigation and enforcement actions related to, crude oil and natural gas pipelines, coal-fired power plants, syn-fuel facilities (including bio-gas and tar sands), hard-rock mines and natural gas processing facilities.
 He also has practiced in many areas of commercial litigation in both federal and state courts related to electrical generation, regulated utilities, oil and gas production, transportation, and refining.
-Mr. Rawson has written articles regarding underground storage tank regulation, water rights, injunctive relief in environmental cases and the “overfilling” authority of the EPA.
-Mr. Rawson has also spoken at several seminars regarding power plant permitting, supplemental environmental projects, Clean Air Act permitting and other environmental topics.
+Mr. Rawson has written articles regarding Clean Air Act issues, underground storage tank regulation, water rights, injunctive relief in environmental cases and the “overfilling” authority of the EPA.
+Mr. Rawson has also spoken at several seminars regarding Clean Air Act issues (including EPA enforcement actions and regional haze), power plant permitting, supplemental environmental projects, Clean Air Act permitting and other environmental topics.